lukaleli/map-props-changes-to-callbacks/README.md

 # map-props-changes-to-callbacks

-*React's HOC utility to easily map props changes in a component to the specified callbacks.*
+React's HOC utility to easily map props changes in a component to the specified callbacks.

 ### Why?

-There are some cases when we need do something when some particular prop change occur in our component , eg. `isLoading` prop changes from `false` to `true` and vice versa.
+There are some cases when we need to do something when some particular prop change occurs in our component , eg. `isLoading` prop changes its value from `false` to `true` and vice versa.
 Wouldn't it be great if we could easily map these transitions to well-named callbacks like this:

 ```javascript
 // isLoading: false => true